Nov 24, 2021

-Hannes Beiger has lived a multitude of musical lives.
+Hannes Bieger has lived a multitude of musical lives.
 The Berlin-based producer, engineer, and analog synth expert has been a guitarist, rare grooves DJ, live performer, and one of the most lauded studio engineers in all of house and techno.
 Yet, through it all, he's maintained a deep reverence for the philosophical impact of music and a love for how sound moves people.
 At his core, he holds the spirit of a songwriter.
 Yet, his deep love for the warmth and raw power of analog synths and drum machines informs him.
-A true titan of techno, Beiger's years of experience engineering records for the world's top-tier producers, have given him an invaluable understanding of how dance music is most compelling.
+A true titan of techno, Bieger's years of experience engineering records for the world's top-tier producers, have given him an invaluable understanding of how dance music is most compelling.

 But long before he discovered the captivating power of the electronic kick drum, he was a child obsessed with classic rock.
 His earliest musical memories are heavy with the sounds of The Beatles, Pink Floyd, and The Rolling Stones.